 - Analysing and problem solving: Through your study of economic principles and models, you’ll learn how to extract the essential features of complex systems, providing useable frameworks for evaluation

-- Critical thinking: Assess arguments, make judgements, formulate reasoned debates and generate feasible solutions
+- Critical thinking: You’ll assess arguments, make judgements, formulate reasoned debates and generate feasible solutions

-- Communication: Develop advanced communication skills that enable you to communicate with a variety of audiences and in different settings
+- Communication: You’ll develop advanced communication skills that enable you to communicate with a variety of audiences and in different settings

-- Research: An integrated programme of research skills training, teaching you how to source, evaluate and use different forms of information and data
+- Research: You’ll undertake an integrated programme of research skills training, teaching you how to source, evaluate and use different forms of information and data

 - Organisation: Through a rigorous assessment schedule and a compulsory dissertation module in your final year, you’ll learn the essentials of time management, prioritisation and how to be well organised

 - Collaboration: You’ll have plenty of opportunities to work with others and nurture your emotional intelligence, developing a professional attitude